Shangrila-VHP/shangrila-vhp/README.md

 [Note: Front view of one of the buildings.]
 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-05.jpg)

-1. Phase 01: An objective and key results (OKR) set for eliminating homeless in the veteran community.
-Working with VA and NATO and allies.
+1. Phase 01: An objective and key results (OKR) based goals to end veteran homelessness with VA, NATO, and allies.
-2. Phase 01-a: On-going support and incremental innovation.
-3. Phase 01-b: Handing the operations over to individual Veteran Affairs
+2. Phase 01-a: Provide ongoing support and innovation & handing the operations over to individual Veteran Affairs.
-4. Phase 02: Helping eliminate homelessness in the single parents category.
+4. Phase 01-b: In parallel, helping eliminate homelessness in the single parents category.
+(Completely separate locations managed by completely different staff)
-5. Phase 03: By the beginning of Phase 03, there should be enough learning, in order to enable the construction and scaling of sustainable communities all over the world.
-It has yet to be determined and too early to tell, if climate resiliency is also going to be part of the scope.

-Coming back to Phase 01.
-Shangrila-VHP is going to be actively involved in the construction of the facilities.
-As every single touch-point and interaction matters.
-The clients and also the residents must have a secure/superb/superior living experience.
-Our approach also involves advocacy and collaborating with governments for enabling sustainable solutions to help turn homelessness and enable designs where the individual is on a path to become a phenomenal contributor back to society.
-Sometimes life gets challenging and we need a caring/compassionate environment where we can heal our bodies and our minds.
+5. Phase 02: Use our learnings to build sustainable communities globally.
+Infrastructure and designs that will work in the face of climate change and possibly rapid climate change also.

+Shangrila-VHP will be hands-on in building facilities, ensuring every interaction is meaningful and contributes to a superior living experience.
+We advocate and work with governments to create lasting solutions for homelessness, guiding individuals towards making a positive impact on society.
+We believe in the healing power of a supportive environment.

 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-02.jpg)